-This week in our #frontendatbytex series, buckle up and join our colleague, Andreea, into the world of flexible workplace decisions.
+This week in our #frontendatbytex episode 3 of the series, buckle up and join our colleague, Andreea, into the world of flexible workplace decisions.

 If you’re already hooked on our series, you can binge watch it here.
 Below you’ll find the video & its transcript.
 Have fun, we sure did!

 Andreea: ‘Hi!
 After my colleague, Robert, walked you through the implications of coding for enterprise, I will cover the differences and challenges in coordinating remote and on-site teams, especially because of the massive shift in the recent months.
 While this trend has increasingly gained popularity during the last years, with remote developers working either as part of in-house teams or outsourced processes, it seems that it affected 2020 like a paradigm shift.
 It is why I believe that now, perhaps more than ever, we must be open about the challenges we’re facing and the processes we’re employing to keep up with the times.

 Although working remotely is in high demand now, companies still operate with on-site teams as well and availability and location are probably the reason.
 Having people working from the same office can facilitate team management.
 These last months have been a testimony to us all that communication is more effective face to face.
 Being part of the same office often helps team members solve problems faster and, in many instances, it can speed up the development process, since it’s easier to gather everyone in the same room and brainstorm on new features and solutions or to plan on next steps.